-Alnylam Pharmaceuticals is constructing a new manufacturing facility in Norton, Massachusetts, US.
-The company broke ground on the $200m facility on 28 April 2016.
+Alnylam Pharmaceuticals is constructing a new drug substance manufacturing and cGMP warehouse facility in Norton, Massachusetts, US.
+The company broke ground on the $200m facility in April 2016.

 The project is part of Alnylam’s expansion plans aimed at increasing its manufacturing capacity.
 When fully-operational in 2018, the facility will produce the company’s RNAi therapeutics and help it to become a commercial stage company.

 Products manufactured at the Norton facility will be sold across the world.
-The facility will initially generate 150 new full time jobs at Norton, which is expected to increase in the future.
+The facility will initially generate 150 new full time jobs at Norton, which is expected to increase to 300 in the future.

 Alnylam’s new state-of-the-art Norton facility will occupy an area of approximately 200,000ft² (18,580.6m²) on a 12-acre site.
 It will be responsible for developing innovative therapeutics based on RNA interference.